KRTirtho/spotube/README.md

 - Click on **SHOW CLIENT SECRET** to reveal the **clientSecret**.
 Then copy the **clientID**, **clientSecret** & paste in the **Spotube's** respective fields
   ![step-4](https://user-images.githubusercontent.com/61944859/111769501-7fe31e80-88d3-11eb-8fc1-f3655dbd4711.png)

-**[Important]!**: No personal data or any kind of sensitive information won't be collected from spotify.
+> **Note!**: No personal data or any kind of sensitive information won't be collected from spotify.
 Don't believe?
 See the code for yourself

 ### Building from source